mperignon/2016-02-04-Flagstaff/lessons/sqlite/04-calc.md

 |751  |-28.06                     |
 |752  |-26.67                     |

-We can also combine values from different fields, for example by using the string concatenation operator `||`:
+We can also combine values from different fields to create new strings by using the string concatenation operator `||`:

 ~~~ {.sql}
 SELECT personal || ' ' || family FROM Person;